chloebrett/hacktorio/README.md

 # hacktorio
-Factorio clone written in pure, clean C++ and SFML
+Factorio clone written in C++ and SFML